python-lml/lml/docs/source/lml_tutorial.rst

 which hides the dicionary lookup, and just needs tell PluginManager what is the key.

-Line 6, 'cuisine' play a significant role in the lml system.
-It becomes the plugin name and you will see in the later section that the plugins shall declare it is a plugin of 'cuisine'.
+Line 6, CuisineManager declars that it is a manager for plugins that has then name 'cuisine'.
+You will see in the later section that the plugins all says it belongs to 'cuisine'.

-class `Chef` defines the plugin class interface.
+Line 13, class `Chef` defines the plugin class interface.
 For robotchef, `make` is defined to illustrate the functionality.
 Naturally you will be deciding the inteface for your plugins.

 Some of you might suggest that class `Chef` is unnecessary because Python uses duck-typing, meaning as long as the plugin has `make` method, it should work.
 Yes,